rhysstever/Eona/Adventures/Campaigns/Whispers In Opira/Session Notes/Session 3 - Questions to be Answered.md

 - After all questioning is finished, people are free to walk between wings of the keep

 ## Re-creating the Fantastic Five
-- Xerthanos and Sontar go to the Yhorian Empire wing
+- Xerthanos and Sontar go to the [[Yhoran Empire]] wing
 	- All 5 meet up and talk about how the Kandallan assistants are alive now
 	- R tries to go to the meeting room, but is rejected by the guards
 - The group considers who could have set off the blast and be a suspect
 - They all try to go to the meeting room, rejected by the guards
 	- The group heads outside to see the window to the meeting room
 	- Xerthanos hears the town crier's story for the day - R recognizes the wording and information in it
 		- "Extra!
 Extra!
 Attack on meeting in Opirian Keep.
-Explosion set off in main chamber, killing or injuring everyone in attendance.
-Yhorian Empire's Minister of Transport and Assistant to Coin among the deceased.
+Explosion set off in main chamber, killing or injuring everyone in attendance. [[Yhoran Empire]]'s Minister of Transport and Assistant to Coin among the deceased.
 No suspects known."
 - R splits from the group and asks around the keep to see if any reply to "Not what he seems"
 	- Writes a letter to Sontar asking about learning more about Unus
 - R writes Sontar a letter about being a follower of Unus